 High School Martin Luther King, Jr. Activities

-Today, Martin Luther King, Jr.’s family continues his legacy by championing causes and taking part in various marches around the country.
-Let’s continue celebrating and sharing his life and achievements, allowing new generations to protect Dr. King’s dream and keep moving toward true equality for all.
+Today, Martin Luther King, Jr.’s family carries on his legacy by supporting causes and participating in marches nationwide.
+Let’s continue celebrating and sharing his life and achievements, empowering new generations to uphold Dr. King’s dream and strive for true equality for all.

 Read more about key figures and events in African-American History: